Skip to main content

 If you already pay child support, you must continue paying until you hear from us.

-You can challenge a maintenance decision under at least 1 of these grounds.
-These are listed in Article 23 of the 2007 Convention.
+• a maintenance decision under the grounds listed in Article 22 of the 2007 Convention

-You can challenge a maintenance arrangement under at least 1 of these grounds.
-These are listed in Article 30 of the 2007 Convention.
+• a maintenance arrangement under the grounds listed in Article 30 of the 2007 Convention.

 How to challenge an overseas maintenance decision